Gb-air/universities-in-bangkok/README.md

 This is temporary version, using claude, cause Im didnt have time.
 # Note
 This is temporary version, using claude, cause Im didnt have time.
-I generated this to help myself chose universites.
+I generated this to help myself choose a university.
 I also did some fixing myself, so if I have time maybe I would finished it later or maybe not IDK.
 - Hope this thing helps you, Goodluck!